 When I was a kid, it’s a small world was used as a precursor for building up to my (irrational) fear of riding Pirates of the Caribbean.
 I felt that if I could do one boat ride, I could do any boat ride!

 From young babies to toddlers and older children, the song in combination with the dolls and bright colors always seems to do a great job at retaining the attention of kids on the attraction for the entire duration.
 A welcome break from all the running around all day!

 The Sherman Brothers have gone down in history as writing more motion-picture musical scores than any other songwriting team.
 Their work includes Mary Poppins, The Jungle Book, Bedknobs and Broomsticks, The Aristocats, and of course the work on theme park attractions including “it’s a small world”, Walt Disney’s Enchanted Tiki Room, and The Carousel of Progress.

 We find it very difficult to dislike anything the two legendary brothers worked on for Disney!

 Walt Disney himself worked alongside those in WED Enterprises (Imagineering) to create the attraction in just 11 months in time for the 1964 World’s Fair.

 Now personally I am not of the opinion that everything Walt Disney worked on was gold but it was one of the final things that he worked on before his death in 1966 and it’s an attraction that has stood the test of time.

 I should also add that the proceeds that the attraction made during the two seasons it appeared at The World’s Fair were donated to UNICEF.

 Try having fun with it

-Hopefully at least one of the reasons have made you at least reconsider riding it’s a small world the next time you are in a Disney park, whether it be Magic Kingdom, Disneyland Paris, Hong Kong Disneyland Park or Tokyo Disneyland.
+Hopefully at least one of the reasons has made you at least reconsider riding it’s a small world the next time you are in a Disney park, whether it be Magic Kingdom, Disneyland Paris, Hong Kong Disneyland Park, or Tokyo Disneyland.